-If the DIQ/S 182 Universal Transmitter is opened and the MIQ/PS power supply module is operating, there is a danger to life due to possible hazard of electric shock from line voltage.
+If the DIQ/S 182-XT-4 and MIQ/PS power supply module is opened during operation, there is a danger to life due to possible hazard of electric shock.
 Before opening the Universal Transmitter, switch off the system and, if necessary, all external relay circuits that present a hazard of electric shock and secure the system against being switched on again.